Request Quotations?

 Trip Curve Class B

-• The MCBs with these class characteristics experience instantaneous trips whenever the currents flowing through them is reaching between 3 to 5 times their rated current.
+• The MCBs with these class characteristics experience instantaneous trips whenever the currents flowing through them reach between 3 to 5 times their rated current.
 These MCBs are used mainly for cable protection.

 Trip Curve Class C